Towards random uniform sampling of bipartite graphs with given degree sequence: Multicommodity flow - along a cycle

+In this section we describe the construction a path along an alternating cycle $C$.
+Here we have the intermediate realizations $G$ and $G'$ between $X$ to $Y$, and these two realizations differ only in this cycle $C,$ where $G\cap C = X\cap C$ and $G'\cap C = Y\cap C.$ At the beginning of this phase our canonical path is between $X$ and $G$.
+Along the process we extend it to reach realization $G'.$ Within the process all swaps will happen between vertices $V(C)$ of the cycle $C$ and the end of the process each chord will be at the same state as it was at the beginning, except the edges along the cycle, where the $X$-edges will be exchanged by the $Y$-edges.

-In what follows we will imagine our cycles as convex polygons in the plane, and we will denote the vertices of any particular cycle of $2\ell$ edges with $u_1,v_1,u_2,$ $v_2,\ldots ,u_\ell, v_\ell$ The edges of the cycle are $(u_1,v_1), (v_1,u_2), \ldots,(u_\ell,v_\ell), (v_\ell,u_1)$ and they belong alternately to $X$ and $Y.$ All the other (possible, but not necessarily existing) edges among vertices of a particular cycle are the {\em chords}.
-(With other words we will use the notion of chord if we want to emphases that we do not know whether the two vertices form an edge or not in the current graph.)
+In what follows we will imagine our cycles as convex polygons in the plane, and we will denote by the vertices of any particular cycle of $2\ell$ edges with $u_1,v_1,u_2,$ $v_2,\ldots ,u_\ell, v_\ell$.
+The edges of the cycle are $(u_1,v_1), (v_1,u_2), \ldots,(u_\ell,v_\ell),$ $(v_\ell,u_1)$ and they belong alternately to $X$ and $Y.$ All the other (possible, but not necessarily existing) edges among vertices of a particular cycle are the {\em chords}.
+(In other words we will use the notion of chord if we want to emphasis that we do not know whether the two vertices form an edge or not in the current graph.)
 A chord is a {\em shortest} one, if in one direction there are only two vertices (that is three edges) of the cycle between its end points.
 The middle edge of this three is the {\em root} of the chord.

-When we start the process we have realization $G$, when we finish it we have realization $G'.$ These two have almost the same edge set, except that the $X$-edges in $C$ belong to $G$ while $G'$ contains the $Y$-edges.
-W.l.o.g. we may assume that the vertices are $u_1,v_1,u_2,v_2,\ldots, u_\ell,v_\ell$ and $(u_1,v_1)$ is an edge in $G$ while $(v_1,u_2)$ belongs to $G'.$ We are going to construct now a sequence of graphical realizations between $G$ and $G'$ such that any two consecutive elements in this sequence differ from each other in one swap operation.
+W.l.o.g. we may assume that $(u_1,v_1)$ is an edge in $G$ while $(v_1,u_2)$ belongs to $G'.$ We are going to construct now a sequence of graphical realizations between $G$ and $G'$ such that any two consecutive elements in this sequence differ from each other in one swap operation.
 The general element of this sequence will be denoted by $Z.$

 We have to control which graphs belong to this sequence.
-For that purpose we assigned a matrix $\hat M$ to each graph $Z.$ If $G$ is a vertex in $\G$ then denoted $M_G$ the adjacency matrix of the bipartite realization $G$ where the columns and rows are indexed by the vertices of $U$ and $V$ resp., but the columns are numbered from left to right while the lines are numbered from bottom to the top.
+For that purpose we assigned a matrix $\widehat M$ to each graph $Z.$ If $G$ is a vertex in $\G$ then $M_G$ denotes the adjacency matrix of the bipartite realization $G$ where the columns are indexed by the vertices of $V$, numbered from left to right, and the rows are indexed by the vertices of $U,$ numbered from bottom to top.
+Hence the entry in row $i,$ column $j$ of the matrix will be written as $(j, i)$ and corresponds to the chord $(v_j , u_i).$ With some abuse of notation we also will use the word ``chord" to refer to the matrix position as well.
+This is nonstandard notation for the entries of a matrix, but matches the Cartesian coordinate system.
 Then let